PCMDI/pcmdi_metrics/docs/_sources/Supporting-data.rst.txt

-.. _using-the-package:

 *****************
 Retrieving data for demos and use of the PMP
 *****************

-Sample model and observational data are provided via a `jupyter notebook demo <https://github.com/acordonez/pcmdi_metrics/blob/645_notebooks/doc/jupyter/Demo/Demo_0_download_data.ipynb>`_.
+Sample model and observational data are provided via a `jupyter notebook demo <https://github.com/PCMDI/pcmdi_metrics/blob/master/doc/jupyter/Demo/Demo_0_download_data.ipynb>`_.
+This is the first of multiple PMP demos.
+It enables a user to download all sample data before running the other demos that provide interactive examples of the different summary statistics provided by the PMP.
+More info is available for `preparing to run these notebooks <https://github.com/PCMDI/pcmdi_metrics/blob/master/doc/jupyter/Demo/README.md>`_.

-For users that are unfamiliar with Jupyter notebooks or just want to download the sample data, without interactively running the demo, you can download the data by launching python from a PMP environment created from conda.
+For users that are unfamiliar with Jupyter notebooks or just want to download the sample data without interactively running the demo, you can download the data by launching python from a PMP environment created from conda.

 you can then enter the following ::